kitajchuk/twitch-hud/README.md

 * `!ht`: Heart Thief: Steal a heart from **Kita**.
 * `!ff`: Fairy Finder: Attempt to catch a fairy.
 * `!fb`: Fairy's Bottle: Recover a heart for **Kita**.
 * `!left n`: Maze Runner: Move the green block through the maze to the yellow block.
-You can use left, up, right and down followed by a number to move the Hero through the Labrinth.
+* `!up n`: Maze Runner: Move the green block through the maze to the yellow block.
+* `!right n`: Maze Runner: Move the green block through the maze to the yellow block.
+* `!down n`: Maze Runner: Move the green block through the maze to the yellow block.